 In the process of trying to shut down the mainframe, all but three of the soldiers are killed by a security system blatantly stolen from the 1997 Vincenzo Natali film Cube.
 After shutting down the mainframe they unlock all the doors and the recently re-animated staff of The Hive come out for blood.

 Milla Jovovich gets a lot of flack for these movies (and most movies she stars in) but she actually does a pretty admirable job.
-Her character is terrible, but that’s her fiance’s mistake not hers.
-Her line delivery is not great but for a 26-year-old model-turned-actress who speaks English as a second language she did a pretty decent job.
-A lot of Alice’s reactions and emotions ring true if her words sound rehearsed.
+Her character is terrible but that’s her fiance’s mistake, not hers.
+Her line delivery is not great but for a 26-year-old model-turned-actress who speaks English as a second language she’s doing wonderful.
+A lot of Alice’s reactions and emotions ring true even if her words sound rehearsed.
 There are plenty of things that take precedence on the hierarchy of stuff wrong with this movie.
-Her performance here is positively Shakespearian compared to Ultraviolet.
+Her performance here is positively Shakespearean compared to Ultraviolet.

 Martin Crewes and James Purefoy give fine performances but their characters ultimately feel like tools used to progress the plot.
-The movie doesn’t have a whole lot of plot.
+That might be acceptable except the movie doesn’t have a whole lot of plot.
 This isn’t necessarily a bad thing as the games its based on are notoriously over-written nonsense but Anderson missed the whole appeal of the first game in spending no time in the mansion and going straight into an Aliens homage in an underground laboratory.
-Considering that this was the man whose one major good idea in adapting Mortal Kombat was to stick to the kitschy Kung Fu movie setting of the games, it’s pretty disappointing.
+Considering that this was the man whose one major good idea in adapting Mortal Kombat was to stick to the kitschy Kung Fu movie style of the games, it’s pretty disappointing.

 There are gasps of a good movie in Resident Evil but it’s fraught with clumsy narrative, weak story, and fits of rampant stupidity.
-But I’m sure they hammered all that out in the sequel, right?
-Find out on Friday.
+I’m sure they hammered all that out in the sequel, right?

 Resident Evil can be found by simply going outside and looking around for a couple minutes.
 There’s likely a copy sitting on a stoop or tucked in a bush.
 The movie has been released an irresponsible amount of times and as such one must wipe excess copies of it from their shoes when entering a home or business.
 However, if you wish to actually pay money for the experience it’s available on DVD, Blu-Ray, and Amazon Instant.
 There is also a five-disc Blu-ray collection of all the films thus far.